Condensed Spin Excitation of Quantized Dirac Fermions in the Quasi-Two-Dimensional semimetal BaMnBi$_2$

-The semimetals ZrTe$_5$ and $A$Mn$X_2$ ($A$: alkali- or rare-earth element; $X$: Sb, Bi) provide a platform for three-dimensional (3D) QHE \cite{Tang2019ZrTe5, masuda2016QHE, Liu2016Sb, Huang2017Sb, ryu2018Zn, borisenko2019Yb, Klemenz2019review}.
-Among them, BaMn$X_2$ ($X$ = Bi, Sb) satisfies a feature of the Dirac semimetal involving a small effective mass $m^*\simeq 0.1m_0$ and a $\pi$ phase shift of the SdH oscillation \cite{li2016Bi, Huang2017Sb, sakai2020Sb, Liu2021Sb, Kondo2021Bi}.
-Furthermore, a large band split due to spin-orbit coupling is expected for BaMnBi$_2$, while the presence of electron- and hole-like Fermi surfaces makes the QHE ambiguous \cite{li2016Bi}.
-The tetragonal ($I4/mmm$) crystal structure consists of the square-net Bi$(1)$ layer hosting Dirac fermions and the insulating MnBi(2) layer with a localized Mn moment ($S = 5/2$), as shown in Fig. 1(a) \cite{Ma2019}.
+The semimetals $A$Mn$X_2$ ($A$: alkali- or rare-earth element; $X$: Sb, Bi) provide a playground for half-integer QHE in 2D Dirac fermions \cite{masuda2016QHE, Liu2016Sb, Huang2017Sb, ryu2018Zn, borisenko2019Yb, Klemenz2019review}.
+Among them, BaMn$X_2$ ($X$ = Bi, Sb) satisfies a feature of Dirac semimetals with a small effective mass $m^*\simeq 0.1m_0$ and a phase shift $\pi$ of the Shubnikov-de Haas (SdH) oscillation \cite{li2016Bi, Huang2017Sb, sakai2020Sb, Liu2021Sb, Kondo2021Bi}.
+Here, we focus on BaMnBi$_2$ expected to involve a single Dirac cone and strong spin-orbit coupling for investigating the spin-orbital entangled excitation of Dirac fermions [Fig. \ref{FIG1}(a,b)].
+The tetragonal crystal structure ($I4/mmm$) consists of the square-net Bi$(1)$ layer that hosts Dirac fermions and the Mott insulating MnBi(2) layer with a localized Mn moment ($S = 5/2$), as shown in Fig. \ref{FIG1}(c) \cite{Ma2019, ryu2018Zn, lee2013Sr}.
 The local moment exhibits long-range antiferromagnetic order near room temperature ($T_{\rm N}$ = 290 K)\cite{li2016Bi}, resulting in the confinement of orbital motions into the square-net layer under the magnetic field perpendicular to the layer.
-Remarkably, the SdH oscillation with two periods appears above 4 T and below $50$ K, consistent with the Fermi surfaces obtained from the band structure calculation \cite{li2016Bi, Kondo2021Bi}.
+There are four valleys of anisotropic Dirac cones along the $\Gamma$-M direction of the Brillouin zone for the $I4/mmm$ lattice [Fig. \ref{FIG1}(a)].
+The SdH oscillation and Fermi surface depend sensitively on chemical potential and lattice distortion \cite{li2016Bi, ryu2018Zn, Kondo2021Bi}.
+The predominant hole carrier of the Dirac cone was observed in photoemission spectroscopy without lattice distortion \cite{ryu2018Zn}, whereas the negative Hall resistance suggests the Fermi level across the parabolic electron band under orthorhombic distortion \cite{Kondo2021Bi}.